aimeos/aimeos-docs/src/config/mshop/customer-manager.md

 sent to the database server.
 The number of question marks must be the same as the number of columns listed in the INSERT statement.
-The order of the columns must correspond to the order in the saveItems() method, so the correct values are bound to the columns.
+The order of the columns must correspond to the order in the save() method, so the correct values are bound to the columns.

 The SQL statement should conform to the ANSI standard to be